KBtechnologies/UltraStation/README.md

 ### 48V DC Power Rails
 This reduces the need for multiple power supplies whilst also easing integration into varying electricity Standards and Setups as well as UPSes and Redundency.
 - Utilizing [OpenCompute Power Systems](https://www.opencompute.org/projects/rack-and-power) to allow for high-density yet affordable systems.
+- 48V DC is a good compromise on complexity, voltage, amperage and provides easy means to downshift to any desired voltage as needed.
 ###

 ### Centralized Airflow and [liquid cooling system](https://en.wikipedia.org/wiki/Computer_cooling#Liquid_cooling)